-The International Friendship Program (IFP) is designed to bring Rutgers international students together with Rutgers and local community members in a comfortable environment that is conducive to cross-cultural friendship and learning.
-It is a program that draws together people who are interested in learning and sharing about different cultures and gaining a deeper understanding of cross-cultural issues.
-Community members from towns neighboring the New Brunswick/Piscataway campus and members of the Rutgers community itself participate in the IFP as American friends/hosts.
-In the spirit of hospitality and friendship, the IFP aims to reduce cultural barriers and stereotypes, and to promote cross-cultural understanding and sensitivity.
+The International Friendship Program (IFP) is about bringing Rutgers international students together with Rutgers and local community members in a comfortable environment that is conducive to cross-cultural friendship and learning.
+This program is for people who are interested in learning and sharing about different cultures and gaining a deeper understanding of cross-cultural issues.
+Rutgers domestic students and local community members participate in the IFP hosts.
+The IFP aims to reduce cultural barriers and stereotypes, and to promote cross-cultural understanding and sensitivity.